nuejs/nue/packages/nuejs.org/docs/css-best-practices.md

 1. Avoid inline styling
 1. Learn modern CSS

 These are all described in this document.
+Once you harness the power of CSS you are able to build [create entire websites](/blog/introducing-nue-css/) with the same amount of CSS code as a _single Tailwind button_ component.

 ## Respect constraints { #constraints }